How To Apply

-All appointments are made through the National Resident Matching Program (NRMP) in March.
+All appointments are made through the National Resident Matching Program (NRMP).
 Applicants must register through the NRMP website in addition to submitting their application through ERAS.

-Resident physicians must be fully credentialed by the NGMC Office of Graduate Medical Education (GME) prior to commencement of their respective training program and prior to reappointment to the program.
-As such, programs as well as all residents must comply with appointment and credentialing requirements as outlined in this policy.
+Resident and fellow physicians must be fully credentialed by the NGMC Office of Graduate Medical Education (GME) prior to commencement of their respective training program and prior to reappointment to the program.
+As such, programs as well as all residents and fellows must comply with appointment and credentialing requirements as outlined in this policy.
 Appointment to a NGMC training program is conditional and contingent upon successful completion of the appointment and credentialing process, which includes: